This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you.

 What’s the difference between 65% and 75% keyboards?

-A 75% keyboard retains the function row (F1-F12 keys) along with arrow keys and some navigation keys in a compact layout.
-A 65% keyboard removes the function row entirely, making it smaller and cleaner but requiring function key combinations for F1-F12 access.
-For most users who use function keys regularly, 75% is the more practical choice.
+A 75% keyboard keeps the function row (F1-F12) plus arrow keys in a compact layout.
+A 65% keyboard removes the function row entirely, making it smaller but requiring key combinations to reach F1-F12.
+If you use function keys regularly, 75% is the more practical choice.

 Are wireless mechanical keyboards under $100 reliable?

-Yes, at this price point wireless performance is genuinely good.
-The Keychron K2 Pro and RK84 both use Bluetooth 5.1 or 5.0 with stable connections and competitive battery life.
-The 2.4GHz wireless mode available on some boards is effectively lag-free for both typing and gaming.
-The gap between wired and wireless performance has closed significantly in recent years.
+Yes.
+The Keychron K2 Pro and RK84 use Bluetooth 5.0/5.1 with stable connections and solid battery life.
+The 2.4GHz wireless mode on these picks is effectively lag-free for both typing and gaming, so you’re not sacrificing performance for the cable-free convenience.

 Should I lube my switches out of the box?

-Most switches at this price range benefit from lubing, but it’s not essential for everyday use.
-If you buy the Keychron K2 Pro or Akko 3068B Plus and find the switches feel scratchy or sound harsh, lubing with Krytox 205g0 (linear switches) or Tribosys 3203 (tactile switches) makes a noticeable difference.
-It’s a 30-60 minute process that transforms the typing experience.
+Most switches at this price benefit from lubing, but it’s not essential.
+If they feel scratchy, lubing with Krytox 205g0 (linear) or Tribosys 3203 (tactile) makes a clear difference.
+It’s a 30-60 minute job that meaningfully improves the typing feel — optional, but rewarding if you enjoy tinkering.

 Our Final Verdict